euclidjda/value-investing-studies/README.md

 # Value Investing Studies
 #### [by Euclidean Technologies, LLC](http://www.euclidean.com)

-This repo is a collection of data anaysis studies that examines the performance and characteristics of value investing over long periods of time.
+This repo is a collection of data anaysis studies that examine the performance and characteristics of value investing over long periods of time.
 Each directory is a study dedicated to a particular form of data analysis on value investing.
 The studies depend only on the code herein and publicly available stock market and economic data.
 We would like to thank [Kenneth R. French](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/) and [Robert Shiller](http://www.econ.yale.edu/~shiller/) for making this data available through their websites [here](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html#Research) and [here](http://www.econ.yale.edu/~shiller/data.htm), respectively.

 The studies in this repo are:
 - [Value and Inflation](https://github.com/euclidjda/value-investing-studies/tree/master/value-and-inflation):